MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Make sure your video meets the following requirements.

 *   Verify that the content of the YouTube video follows the [Microsoft Edge Add-ons website developer policies](../store-policies/developer-policies.md).
 *   Turn off advertisements on your video.
-For more information, navigate to [Set your default ad formats](https://support.google.com/youtube/answer/2531367?ref_topic=7072227) and [Ads on embedded videos](https://support.google.com/youtube/answer/132596).
+For more information, see [Set your default ad formats](https://support.google.com/youtube/answer/2531367?ref_topic=7072227) and [Ads on embedded videos](https://support.google.com/youtube/answer/132596).
 *   Turn on embedding for your videos.
-For more information, navigate to [Embed videos & playlists](https://support.google.com/youtube/answer/171780).
+For more information, see [Embed videos & playlists](https://support.google.com/youtube/answer/171780).

 To submit the YouTube video URL of your video, complete the following steps.